 How to Install the LEMP Stack on Windows WSL

-LEMP is an acronym for Linux (Ubuntu), Nginx [engine x] HTTP Server, MariaDB or MySQL Database Server, and PHP Scripting Language.
-It is a group of open-source software and building blocks of many web applications and most content management systems (CMS) today.
+LEMP is short for Linux (Ubuntu), Nginx [engine x] HTTP Server, MariaDB or MySQL Database Server, and PHP Scripting Language.
+These are free, open-source programs that work together.
+They power many websites and content management systems (CMS) like WordPress today.

 Deployment Image Servicing and Management tool